Hexagon/spotprice-mqtt/README.md

 # spotprice-mqtt

-Docker image which periodically scrapes spot prices from the web, and forward it to a MQTT broker.
+Dockerized Deno application which periodically scrapes spot prices from the web, and forward it to a MQTT broker.

 ### Features